sublayerapp/sublayer_documentation/docs/quick_start.md

 Now that you've created your first generator, you can:

-* Create some [Actions](docs/concepts/actions.md) to do something with whatever you've generated.
+* Create some [Actions]({% link docs/concepts/actions.md %}) to do something with whatever you've generated.
-* Browse some [Examples](docs/guides/overview.md) to learn how to use the Sublayer gem in different types of projects.
+* Browse some [Examples]({% link docs/guides/index.md %}) to learn how to use the Sublayer gem in different types of projects.
-* Join our Discord to chat with us, for support, and to keep up with the latest as we get ready to release [Tasks](docs/concepts/tasks.md) and [Agents](docs/concepts/agents.md).
+* [Join our Discord](https://discord.gg/TvgHDNEGWa) to chat with us, for support, and to keep up with the latest updates.